kumbwol/hanamikojiUI/README.md

 python3 run_all.py
 ```

-Press Ctrl + C to stop all processes.
+When finished playing, press Ctrl + C to stop all processes.
 The system should shut down gracefully.

 ### 4. Verifying Shutdown (optional)